15 Gift Ideas Raspberry Pi Fans Will Love in 2023

 A Raspberry Pi screen

-The one on the picture is from Sunfounder, a popular brand on Raspberry Pi, and you can find it on their website for about half the price of any classic monitor.
+The one in the picture is from Sunfounder, a popular brand on Raspberry Pi, and you can find it on their website for about half the price of any classic monitor.

-It’s a touch screen, so it’s easy to use it, even without a mouse if the app is optimized for small screens.
+It’s a touchscreen, so it’s easy to use, even without a mouse if the application is optimized for small screens.

-By the way, it’s a picture of my desk, I’m using it everyday now and I have a review available here if you want to learn more about this.
+By the way, that’s a picture of my desk, I use it everyday now and I have a review available here if you want to learn more about this product.

 I think a short video will better explain this gift idea:

-It’s the Pimoroni Piano HAT, available here on Amazon, and as you can see it add a piano feature to the Raspberry Pi ๐Ÿ™‚
+It’s the Pimoroni Piano HAT, available here on Amazon, and as you can see it add a piano feature to the Raspberry Pi 🙂

-Probably a good way to mix two passions, and also to interest young people to learn programming sooner (you can code it to make the sound you want, so it should be really fun).
+Probably a good way to mix two passions, and also to get young people interested in learning programming earlier (you can code it to make the sound you want, so it should be really fun).

 Google Voice Kit

-The last one here is a toolbox from Google that could be a good gift, as it’s all-in-one.
+The last one here is a toolbox from Google that could be a good gift, because it’s all-in-one.

 The Google Voice Kit is a kit to build a smart speaker.
-You can try voice recognition, or apps like Google Assistant, Alexa, etc.
+You can try out voice recognition or apps like Google Assistant, Alexa, etc.

 You can check on Amazon how the completed kit looks like.
 It’s pretty cool!

-As you can see on the picture, it includes everything in the package, including a Raspberry Pi Zero and the user guide.
+As you can see in the picture, it comes with everything in the package, including a Raspberry Pi Zero and the user guide.

 Conclusion

-That’s it, I’m done with my gift ideas list if you have one to offer to a Raspberry Pi fan, or even if you are someone following this website and want to add some of them in your letter to Santa Claus ๐Ÿ™‚
+That’s it, I’m done with my list of gift ideas in case you have one to offer to a Raspberry Pi fan, or even if you are someone who follows this website and want to include some of them in your letter to Santa 🙂

 To make this post really useful and complete, can you answer these questions in the community?

-• Do you have others original ideas for gifts to offer to a Raspberry Pi (aspiring user or already fan)?
+• Do you have any other original ideas for gifts for a Raspberry Pi (aspiring user or existing fan)?

-• If you ever received some Raspberry Pi gifts, which one was the best for you?
+• If you have ever received a Raspberry Pi gift, which one was the best for you?

 I will add the best ones in a future update.